Last updated on: 4/23/2018 8:47:12 AM PST

 Mary Jo Estep's case is unusual but not unique.
 Other cases of overly broad interpretations of living wills have taken place."

-A piece of paper that medical professionals may ignore or misinterpret
+It is a piece of paper medical professionals may choose to ignore or often misinterpret.

-Gives blanket authority to a doctor you may or may not know, a serious concern in these days of managed care
+It can give blanket authority to a doctor you may or may not know, which is a serious concern in these days of managed care

-Attempts to predict your preferences in often complex medical situations that you cannot forsee by offering a narrow list of options that may be used to prohibit treatment you would want in a certain circumstance
+It attempts to predict your preferences in often complex medical situations you cannot foresee by offering a narrow list of options that may be used to prohibit treatment you would want in a certain circumstance.

-Allows 'treatment' to be defined by state law; in many states, medically assisted nutrition and hydration is considered medical treatment
+It allows 'treatment' to be defined by state law; in many states, medically assisted nutrition and hydration is considered medical treatment.

-May be used to justify the removal of life-sustaining interventions (ventilators, feeding tubes, etc.) for patients who are disabled but not dying..."
+It may be used to justify the removal of life-sustaining interventions (ventilators, feeding tubes, etc.) for patients who are disabled, but not dying."